christopher-besch/homepage/src/articles/17_forgejo_actions_notification/forgejo_actions_notification.md

 <Spacer />

 ## Development Setup
-Here I want to an in-depth technical explanation of my development setup.
+Here I want to give an in-depth technical explanation of my development setup.
 After all, I quickly got into the situation where I changed some of Forgejo's code and wanted to test it.
 For this I don't just need the Forgejo executable.
 No, I also need an action runner, a mail server and some place to send webhooks to.